sombriks/rango-vote-spring/README.md

 # rango-vote-spring
 sample project showcasing one or two cool technologies

+- a few screen templates where developed, the app development used it as orientation, not as an rulebook.
+The templates can be seen in the docs folder

 - the gradle file (using gradle 2.7 from command line) have embedded tomcat support with datasource configured in the jndi context